 Outlook: Setting aside whether or not the wall is an effective solution to illegal immigration, some analysts have long suggested that the idea to build a wall was either prohibitively expensive or topographically impossible, due to the various landscapes on the border.
 The government might also have to employ eminent domain to acquire the land on which to build the wall, which could produce protracted legal fights and be politically unpalatable, especially for Republicans.
 But there are those who believe a wall could be built.
 That’s assuming Trump wants to build it, of course.
 Several top Trump supporters have suggested the wall might be “digital,” “a metaphor,” “virtual,” or “technological.”

-Status: Incomplete.
+Status: In progress.
 On January 25, 2017, Trump issued an executive order about the wall, though it didn’t really add much beyond reaffirming his intention to build one.
 It left the door open to a more fence-like barrier, but left it to the Department of Homeland Security to recommend.
 On March 13, 2017, the Trump administration issued its “skinny budget” proposal, which asks for “$2.6 billion in high-priority tactical infrastructure and border security technology, including funding to plan, design, and construct a physical wall along the southern border.”
 Four days later, the federal government issued a request for proposals to construct a “physically imposing” wall of reinforced concrete, ideally 30 feet tall but no less than 18 feet.
 It would prevent tunneling or digging under for at least six feet, be angled at 45 degrees, and withstand one hour of attempts at damaging.
 The U.S. side must also “be aesthetically pleasing in color.”

 … And Make Mexico Pay for It